OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-32.md

 ## Ezekiel 32:11

-For this is what the Sovereign Lord says:
+This is what the Sovereign Lord declares:

 > ‘The sword of the king of Babylon will come against you.